 Kirkby Collaborative of Schools partnership with the Kirkby Gallery

-Over the last three years the Kirkby Gallery has worked proactively in partnership with the Kirkby Collaborative of Schools to extend the opportunities for education through art.
+Over the last four years the Kirkby Gallery has worked proactively in partnership with the Kirkby Collaborative of Schools to extend the opportunities for education through art.
 We want to place the Gallery at the heart of the creative curriculum in our schools.

 Schools are assisted in their visits to the Gallery by Teachers First preview events, resource packs, a gallery classroom and the support of Knowsley arts staff and volunteers during the visits.
 Teachers First events have been led by Tina Ball (Culture Development & Events Officer ) and also, where possible, the artist or curator of collections.